Merci pour votre inscription !

 In practice, the application of the arm’s length principle to a financial guarantee agreement primarily consists of identifying the economically relevant characteristics of the transaction that may influence independent enterprises in their negotiations.
 In this respect, the following six factors should be included in the analysis:

-Once the complete delineation of the explicit guarantee and the credit rating analysis is achieved, each of the available methods (e.g., yield approach, credit default swap approach, actuarial method) should be considered for the pricing of the guarantee fee.
+Once the complete delineation of the explicit guarantee and the credit rating analysis is achieved, each of the available methods (e.g., yield approach, credit default swap approach, valuation of expected loss method) should be considered for the pricing of the guarantee fee.
 Considering the complexity of the issues and the critical view of the tax authorities, it is advisable to use at least two methods.

 In sum, given that the value of a financial guarantee increases with the amount of the financial instrument, the time to maturity as well as the underlying credit risk, any simplified approach may trigger an under or overvaluation of the guarantee fee.